The Men - The Commander listing

 U-612 31 May 1943 20 Feb 1944 No war patrols

-Theodor Petersen, possibly someone elevated from the enlisted ranks to officer status during the war, did not belong to Crew 34 as is often claimed.
-He may have been belatedly attached to the Crew for mere administrative purposes by the Navy’s personnel office, but he did neither share the common training experience of the Crew’s regular members nor did he participate in any Crew events, such as reunions after the war.
-Regular Crew 34 members would not have claimed him as one of their own, nor would he have claimed to be one of them (Rust, 2009).
+Theodor Petersen, possibly promoted to officer status during the war, did not belong to Crew 34.
+He may have been belatedly attached to the Crew for administrative purposes by the Navy’s personnel office, but he did not share the common training experience of the Crew’s regular members, nor did he participate in any Crew events such as reunions after the war (Rust, 2009).

 Sources